Fed Says U.S. Growth Is 'Solid,' Keeps Interest Rates Unchanged

 It was widely expected to keep gradually raising rates in 2019.
 But since the beginning of the year some Fed officials have backed a more patient approach, putting rate increases on hold until a clearer picture of the economy emerges.

-Fed Chairman Jerome Powell has said that, with inflation "low and under control," at around the Fed's target of 2 percent, policymakers can take their time before raising rates.
+Powell has said that, with inflation "low and under control," at around the Fed's target of 2 percent, policymakers can take their time before raising rates.

 "You should anticipate that we're going to be patient and watching," Powell said in an appearance at the Economic Club of Washington, D.C., earlier this month.

 The Fed's statement Wednesday, saying policymakers "will be patient," echoed those remarks.
+It marked a reversal from December, when the Fed signaled that "some further gradual increases" were coming.

 President Trump has frequently bashed the Fed for raising rates and hurting economic growth — raising concerns that the president's attacks threaten the central bank's independence.